TigerGraph-DevLabs/kdd2022-tutorial/README.md

 ## Getting Started

-Fill out the [Google Form](https://forms.gle/ncvLTykeFqJWZEU49) to get an invite to a TigerGraph Cloud account.
-You will be able to provision a database instance and ML Workbench once you follow the invite emailed to you and create an account.

 ### Provisioning a Database Instance

 First, we will have to provision a TigerGraph Cloud instance.
 Once you follow the invite link in the email you recieve from the Google Form, you will see a page like the below: